semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 ```

 The service will have its own internal IP address
-(denoted by the name `ClusterIP`),
+(denoted by the name `ClusterIP`) and an optional external IP,
-and connections to this IP address on port 80 will be load-balanced
+and connections to these IP address on port 80 will be load-balanced
 across all the pods of this deployment.

 In fact, these connections will be load-balanced across all the pods